Josiah Leavitt: Later life and legacy

 "It was a particular accomplishment that Josiah Leavitt, a Congregationalist, was able to place instruments in dissenting churches", writes Orpha Caroline Ochse in The History of the Organ in the United States.
 "Many of these churches were still violently opposed to the use of the organ, an attitude that some of them retained through much of the next century."

 Leavitt also trained other later organ builders.
 Among his pupils were William M. Goodrich, a native of Templeton, Massachusetts, born in 1777.
 Goodrich himself became an active organ-builder in Boston beginning in 1803.
 It was Goodrich whom many consider the first advanced American organ manufacturer.
 In addition to sending out his elegant creations to churches throughout the region, Goodrich trained a number of other makers, including Thomas Appleton, as well as his own brother Ebenezer Goodrich, who later went into business for himself.

-Dr. Josiah Leavitt died at his Boston home on February 26, 1804.
+Josiah Leavitt died at his Boston home on February 26, 1804.
 The golden age of American organ building was still ahead, as New England's increasing prosperity and growing know-how, fostered in part by the early physician turned manufacturer, gave rise to such accomplished organ builders as Hook & Hastings, and the ateliers of Erben, Jardine, and Roosevelt, many of which thrived in Boston and its vicinity, and whose trade was fueled in part by the profits of the large trading firms of Salem and the state capitol.

 Meetinghouse, Newburyport, Massachusetts.
 Built for previous meetinghouse, Josiah Leavitt's organ moved into new meetinghouse in 1801.
 Later replaced by more elaborate organ.

-Dr. Josiah Leavitt, descended from an early Puritan early settler of Hingham, was buried at Hingham, Massachusetts.
+Josiah Leavitt was buried at Hingham, Massachusetts.
 Leavitt's second wife Azubah died at Boston in November 1803 at age 44.
 The Hingham meeting house Old Ship Church did not purchase an organ until 1869.
 Prior to that the congregants sang unaccompanied.